jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 ### How To Install Better in Browser

-* Install it in your project
+* Install it in your project.
-* Include it in your page
+* Include it in your page.
-* Use it in your application
+* Use it in your application.

 --